josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/⚔️_the_wars_of_the_roses_never_ended.md

 ---

-# ☕️ III.
-London Never Became Emotionally Neutral
+## ☕️ London Never Became Emotionally Neutral

 As the centre of:
 - monarchy,